Cranberry, Pecan and Pumpkin Seed Granola

 If you don’t have a large sheetpan, use two cookie sheets when baking the granola and rotate them halfway through.
 The granola needs to cook in a single layer so it toasts evenly.
 If you use dark baking pans, decrease the time by 10 minutes and check the granola while cooking to make sure it doesn’t burn.
 The egg white in this recipe helps the granola bind together, creating crunchy and toasty clumps.
 The recipe will work just fine without the egg if you’d like to leave it out.
 This is the perfect holiday granola to feed a crowd of hungry guests, or to package as holiday gifts for neighbors and friends.

-3 cups gluten-free oats (I use Bob's Red Mill)
+3 cups gluten-free granola (I use Bob’s Red Mill)

 1 cup unsweetened coconut (I like to use thicker cut unsweetened coconut chips)